FAQ – Swedish as a foreign language

 If you wish to take “SFI” (the free courses that immigrants are entitled to) you need to have a Swedish personal number.

 2. What should I do if I need a visa for language studies in Sweden?

 Contact the Swedish embassy in your country for information.

 You can also look at The Swedish Institute's website about residence permits and visas.

 3. Which levels can I choose from?

 Our language courses are divided into six levels from A1 (beginners) to C2 according to the Common European Framework of Reference for languages (CEFR).
-You should do an online placement test before enrolling in a course.

 Please note that a course is not the same thing as a level.
 Since the duration of our courses is often only a few weeks, each level is often divided into several courses.
 If you see that a course you have started in is too easy or too difficult, contact your local Folkuniversitetet – usually you can change to another group and level within a few days.

 4. How long do I need to study to learn Swedish?

 It depends on what your goal is, the intensity of your course and how much you use Swedish outside the classroom.
 The length of your studies may also depend on your previous education and language background.
 It is important that you start at the right level.